immersive-web/webxr/explainer.md

 ### Sessions

-A `VRDevice` only indicates the availabilty of a VR device.
+A `VRDevice` indicates only the availability of a VR device.
 In order to do anything that involves the device's presentation or tracking capabilities, the application will need to request a `VRSession` from the `VRDevice`.

 Sessions can be created with one of two levels of access: